List of Wikipedia mobile apps: Windows

 The Metro-style app provides a read-only version of Wikipedia, similar to the mobile web version.
 The app when used in Windows RT is incapable of showing moving pictures.

+KaiOS

+The KaiOS app was released in April 2024.

 Kiwix

 Kiwix has developed a number of offline apps based on Wikipedia content.

 Unassociated apps

 These apps were mainly developed to display articles and are often used on platforms for which an official Wikipedia app was not formerly available, such as Windows Phone.
 Typical features include searching for articles, bookmarks, sharing, or enlarging images.

 Related apps

-A number of apps for Wikipedia's sister projects exist.
-These include the Wiki Loves Monuments app, written for a 2012 photo contest, as an aid for Wikiphotographers.
-It shows a map of nearby national heritage register items, indicating whether Wikipedia had a photo for the site, and enabling quick and easy photo uploads for camera phones.
-It is not integrated with the official article display app.
-A Wikivoyage app serves as a pocket travel guide.

-There is an Android app for Wikimedia Commons which is community maintained, and described on the Commons mobile app page.
-There is also an Android app for Wiktionary, although it is no longer supported and has not been updated since August 2013.
+There is an Android app for Wikimedia Commons, which is community maintained and described on the Commons mobile app page.
+There was also an Android app for Wiktionary, although it is no longer available.